How to become an audiologist

 The ABA also offers additional audiologist certification programs for those interested in specializing in Tinnitus Management (CH-TM) or aspiring Audiology Preceptors (CH-AP).
 Both of these programs are assessment-based training programs and provide a professional certificate for those who successfully complete the program.

-You may be wondering how all this training and testing will pay off in the end.
-The starting salary for an audiologist depends on many factors, including where you live, where you work and whether you choose a lucrative specialization.
-In May 2019, the average median salary for audiologists was $77,600, the Bureau of Labor Statistics reports.
+The starting salary for an audiologist depends on many factors, including where you live, where you work, and your specialization.
+In May 2023, the average median salary for audiologists was $87,740, the Bureau of Labor Statistics reports.
 Audiologists working at hospitals or in educational settings tend to make more money than those who work in group or private clinical offices, according to BLS data.

-Demand for audiologists is expected to grow by 13% from 2019 to 2029, which is much faster than the average, the Bureau of Labor Statistics notes.
-However, because the field of audiology includes a relatively small number of professionals, this growth is expected to result in less than 2,000 new audiologist jobs.
+Demand for audiologists is expected to grow by 11% from 2022 to 2032, which is much faster than the average, the Bureau of Labor Statistics notes.
+However, because the field of audiology includes a relatively small number of professionals, this growth is expected to result in less than 1,000 new audiologist jobs per year.

-Per Bureau of Labor Statistics data, the five states with the highest employment rates of audiologists are California, Florida, New York, Texas and Illinois.
-Willingness to practice in these states may help you land and maintain secure employment in audiology.
+Per Bureau of Labor Statistics data, the five states with the highest employment rates of audiologists are California, Ohio, Florida, Pennsylvania, and Illinois.

-Speech Language Pathologist – Practicing as a speech pathologist requires a master’s degree, which is typically two years of fewer training than it takes to obtain an AuD on average.
+Speech-language pathologist – Practicing as a speech-language pathologist requires a master’s degree, which typically takes two years less to complete than an AuD.
 You may enjoy a rewarding speech pathology career working with patients to overcome communication and swallowing disorders.
 Some may choose to become child speech therapists.
-Education settings are the largest employers of speech pathologists, accounting for 38% of speech pathologists, according to the Bureau of Labor Statistics.
-Online and part-time masters programs in speech pathology make it easier than ever to get started in the field.
+Online and part-time master’s programs in speech pathology make it easier than ever to get started in the field.

-Speech Pathology Assistant – If an advanced degree is just not in the cards right now, you may choose to pursue a Bachelor of Speech Pathology and work as a speech pathology assistant.
+Speech-language pathology assistant – If you do not plan on earning an advanced degree, you may choose to pursue a Bachelor of Speech Pathology and work as a speech pathology assistant.
 In as little as four years, you could embark on a lucrative career as a speech language pathology assistant, which offers many future career options if you do decide to pursue an advanced degree.

-Occupational Therapist – If you want to help people improve their quality of life but hearing loss or communication challenges are not interesting to you, working as an occupational therapist could be just what you’re looking for.
-Occupational therapists help patients with disabilities, injuries or illnesses via motor skill development or recovery.
-Similar to speech language pathology, becoming an occupational therapist also requires a master’s degree.
+Occupational therapist – If you want to help people improve their quality of life but hearing loss or communication challenges are not interesting to you, working as an occupational therapist could be just what you’re looking for.
+Occupational therapists help patients with disabilities, injuries, or illnesses via motor skill development or recovery.
+Similar to speech language pathology, becoming an occupational therapist requires a master’s degree.

 Is audiology a good career choice for you?
 It depends on how committed you are to working in this challenging field.
 If you aspire to work in healthcare, with a strong desire to help people overcome auditory challenges and don’t mind completing several years of education and training to get there, then audiology may be a great match.
 On the other hand, if you’re anxious to get to work in a helping career, the eight years it takes to complete the required bachelor’s and doctoral programs may not be the best fit.
 In the end, only you can decide if a career in audiology is worth it to you.